-The OCSP certificate shall contains an extension of type id-pkix-ocsp-nocheck, as defined by RFC 6960.
+In the latter case, the OCSP certificate shall contains an extension of type id-pkix-ocsp-nocheck, as defined by RFC 6960.

 The OCSP URL to be queried by relying party organizations shall be referenced in the certificates issued by the TSP CA.